 - Check all cupboards are packed and closed

-- Remove everything off bench tops that is not screwed down
+- Remove anything from bench tops that isn’t screwed down

 - Close, lock and put safety hook on door